MetPX/sarracenia/doc/Admin.rst

 Hooks from Sundew
 -----------------

 The early work on Sarracenia used only the subscribe client as a downloader, and the existing WMO switch module from MetPX as the data source.
 There was no concept of multiple users, as the switch operates as a single dissemination and routing tool.
 This section describes the kinds of *glue* used to feed Sarracenia subscribers from a Sundew source.
 It assumes a deep understanding of MetPX-Sundew.
+Currently the dd_notify.py script creates messages for the protocol exp., v00. and v02 (latest sarracenia protocol version)

 Notifications on DD